-As a parent, it’s normal to feel proud of your children and to want to share their milestone moments with friends and family.
-Increasingly, many parents are choosing to do this through social media as a quick and easy way to connect with friends.
-We’ve put together some tips to help parents share their children’s special moments online safely.
+As a parent, it’s normal to want to share your child’s milestone moments with friends and whānau.
+Some parents do this online as it’s a quick and easy way to connect with friends.
+This is known as sharenting and might unknowingly expose your child to risk.
+We’ve put together some tips to help parents and whanau share details about their children safely online.

-If you’re thinking about sharing a photo of your child on social media it’s important that you first check what privacy settings you have set up.
+3. Check your privacy settings: If you’re thinking about sharing a photo of your child on social media it’s important that you first check what privacy settings you have set up.
 Some social media networks default to public or more open privacy settings when you sign up so make sure what you’re posting can only be seen by the people you’d like to see it.

-A lot of people have social media networks that include people they aren’t close to anymore.
-Make sure you are happy with everyone in your social media friend network seeing the photo – if you’re not sure or if you’d prefer to share it only with a smaller group consider setting up a private social network group with friends and family or a group chat.
+4. Think about who is in your network: A lot of people have social media networks that include people they aren’t close to anymore.
+Make sure you are happy with everyone in your social media network seeing the photo – if you’re not sure or if you’d prefer to share it only with a smaller group consider setting up a private group chat.